zplug/zplug/README.md

 zplug "zsh-users/zsh-history-substring-search"

 # Can manage plugin as command
-zplug "junegunn/dotfiles", as:cmd, of:bin/vimcat
+zplug "junegunn/dotfiles", as:command, of:bin/vimcat
 # Manage everything e.g. zshrc (alias)
 zplug "tcnksm/docker-alias", of:zshrc
 # Prohibit updating by using frozen
-zplug "k4rthik/git-cal", as:cmd, frozen:1
+zplug "k4rthik/git-cal", as:command, frozen:1

 # Grab binaries (from GitHub Releases)
+# and rename to use "file:" specifier
 zplug "junegunn/fzf-bin", \
-    as:cmd, \
+    as:command, \
     from:gh-r, \
     file:fzf